-To do this, you need to cut off the old connector, and connect the cables on the new loom kit to the original loom.
+To do this, you need to cut off the old connector, and solder or crimp the cables on the new loom kit to the original loom.

 Eliminate the possibility of making a wiring mistake by cutting and crimping only one cable at a time.